CSC207-UofT/course-project-group-039-foodies/phase1/design_document.md

 _Observer_:
 * Make PrefenceBook and RecipeBook observers so that when a user rates a new recipe, both can be updated

+#### Other Features to be added in phase 2:
+Factories:
+* We currently have 4 factory classes, maybe we can create a factory interface.

+PreferenceBook:
+* Add more preferences such as diet (ex, vegan, vegetarian, gluten free, halal, kosher)

 ## GITHUB FEATURES USED
 * Extensive use of _pull requests_ to manage our main branch was made.
 All changes to the code base had to go through a pull request first and be reviewed by other team members before merging.